 The Cooper Spur Wild & Free Coalition includes the Northwest Environmental Defense Center, the Hood River Valley Residents Committee, Oregon Wild, Sierra Club, Bark, Oregon Nordic Club, the Mazamas, the Ptarmigans, the American Alpine Club, the Portland Audubon Society and the Friends of Tilly Jane.
 These organizations have long-supported the long awaited consummation of the “clean sweep” leading to the permanent protection of the North side because the public stands to gain a lot from this trade.

-Staff attorneys Ralph Bloemers and Chris Winter are representing the Residents Committee and the Coalition in this case.
+Since 2001, staff attorneys Ralph Bloemers and Chris Winter represented the Residents Committee and the Coalition in this case.
 After nearly two decades working to protect Mt.
 Hood, Ralph Bloemers continues to represent these clients to see the land trade finalized.

 “Mt.
 Hood stands stalwart and resolute, and we remain firmly committed to seeing this effort through to reach our goal of protecting the inspiring north side of Mt.
 Hood.”